 A word about this policy: While our goal as a company is to do our part to mitigate false claims, identify harmful and misleading content, and equip our community with helpful information, it is also important for all of us on the web to cultivate a healthy skepticism of opinion and partisanship.
 Search for related articles from reputable news organizations and academic sources to fact check claims you see.
 While browsing byte, remember that if something seems too good to be true, it probably is.

 This applies just as much to byte the company as it does to byte the community.
 Reality is full of paradoxes and situations that aren't always clear-cut or straightforward.
 Some subjectivity may be required.
-Sensitive subjects will find their way into our little haven of 6-second videos, but where you can, do your best to label your content or warn your audience so that your intentions are clear.
+Sensitive subjects will find their way into our little haven of short videos, but where you can, do your best to label your content or warn your audience so that your intentions are clear.
 We will try our best to look at situations as humans would rather than through a checklist, then communicate the reasons behind any actions we take, as well as changes to any of our policies.

 If you ever have any questions about your own stuff or anyone else's, or just want to discuss these policies, you can reach us at firstname.lastname@example.org.